kmatarese/glide-covid-19/README.md

 - [Starschema COVID-19 Data](https://github.com/starschema/COVID-19-data)
 - [ISO Geo Data](https://github.com/hyperknot/country-levels)

-See `glide_covid_19/data/sqlite_schema.sql` for a full list of tables/columns.
+See `glide_covid_19/scripts/sqlite_schema.sql` for a full list of tables/columns.

 Some important notes:

-* Data is not currently being updated in an automated fashion.
+* Data is updated periodically through a Github Action.
+Check out the workflow for more details.
-* This is meant to be a quick set of examples.
+* This is meant to be a quick example.
 There is room for improvement.
-* This is not made to be resilient against schema changes in the sources, which will be a likely source of bugs over time.
 * This is not meant to verify or validate the data sources themselves, which may contain errors and discrepancies.